Aguas Calientes Cuzco And The Sacred Valley, Peru Travel Guide

 Museums give valuable background to your visit, enhancing your the total experience.

-Aguas Calientes itself does not have a historical district.
+The Town at the base of machu picchu itself does not have an ancient district.
 Its architecture is modern, developed to support the tourism industry, and lacks the colonial charm found in cities like Cusco.

 No specific industrial or armed forces heritage sites are significant in Aguas Calientes.